-Amid this shiny white desert there are idle polyhedral figures that seem to emerge from the ground; these forms have been formed by nature, mostly by the movement of the air.
+Amid this shiny white desert there are idle polyhedral figures that seem to emerge from the ground; these shapes have been formed by nature.

-The islands that are in the center are attractions that marvel all visitors.
+The islands in the middle of the salt desert are attractions that marvel all visitors.

 Isla Pescado (Fish Island)

-The Cujiri Island, better known as Fish Island, is located at 74 kilometers from Colchani, right in the middle of the salt mines.
+The Cujiri Island, better known as Fish Island, is located at 74 kilometers from Colchani, right in the middle of the salar.
 It has a total extension of 100 hectares and a very picturesque scenery.

-The layer of granite and organic materials have yielded a strange breed of giant cactus (6 meters in height) which has developed an interesting ecological system.
+The layer of granite and organic materials have yielded a strange breed of giant cactus (over 6 meters in height) which has developed an interesting ecological system.

 On the island's summit there is a cave.
 The internal walls of the cave present a geological cut that provides information of the various layers of the ground.
 This is perhaps one of the best places to take wonderful pictures of the island and the salt mines as well.

-The Incahuasi Island, known as the Fishermen's Island, is formed on top of the remains of a volcano at 120 meters above the surface of the salt mines.
-On this island there are 7 archaeological sites that belonging to the Tiwanaku culture.
-There are two Inca ruins, 30 caverns, 12 natural tunnels and 1 forest of cactuses (quirucolumbar, pillaya, piscallu, thulo, huajraguaya, anaguaya, etc.).
+The Incahuasi Island, known as the Fishermen's Island, is formed on top of the remains of a volcano at 120 meters above the surface of the salt.
+On this island there are 7 archaeological sites that belonged to the Tiwanaku culture.
+There are two Inca ruins, 30 caverns, 12 natural tunnels and 1 forest of cacti (quirucolumbar, pillaya, piscallu, thulo, huajraguaya, anaguaya).

 Alfredo Lazaro (a resident from Llica) has been living on the island since 1987 as a protector of this natural wonder.
-He has personally counted 4,030 adult cactuses, 5,000 cactuses that are still developing and 16 which are either burnt or dry.
-The island is also a nest to several species of birds and vizcachas (American species of rodent, similar in size and form to gophers).
+He has personally counted 4030 adult cacti, 5000 cacti that are still developing and 16 which are either burnt or dry.
+The island is also a nest to several species of birds and home to the cute vizcachas, an American species of rodent, similar in size and form to gophers.